chipoli1/AnalyzeBloodwork/README.md

 ###### <p align="center"> IMPORTANT NOTE: When opening the AnalyzeSerumCortisol.R script in R Studio, please set working directory to AnalyzeSerumCortisol-master folder in order for the code to work </p>

+# About the project
+#### (AnalyzeBloodwork.R) will allow you to load a comma-delimited .csv with various datapoints, perform single and multiple regressions of Body Mass Index (BMI) vs. variables from the Complete Blood Count with Differential (CBC-D) results, and produce 2-D and 3-D scatterplots for the results.

 ## Serum Cortisol Parameter
 #### *What does the serum cortisol parameter in a CBC blood test tell you?*
 > ##### A cortisol test is used to help diagnose disorders of the adrenal gland.
 It does so by measuring the blood level of a stress hormone called cortisol.